Landstanda/Jeffs_Website/README.md

 ## ✨ Key Features

 ### 🌟 Interactive Star Field
-- **Dancing stars** concentrated at the top that react to mouse movement
+- **Dancing stars** concentrated at the top that react to mouse and touch movement
+- **Mobile-optimized** with reduced star count (24 vs 120) and smaller sizes for better performance
 - **Twinkling animation** with smooth drift for organic feel
 - **Scroll masking** so stars stay visually "stuck" at the top during transitions
 - **Top-biased distribution** using squared random for realistic star field
+- **Touch-responsive** stars react to finger movement on mobile devices

 ### 🌅 Scroll-Driven Color Transitions
 - **Sunrise gradient**: Black → Dark Blue → Sky Blue → Green progression